Comprehensive Care and Access to Clinical Trials for People Living With ALS

 Yet, a disease-modifying treatment has remained elusive.
 To turn ideas into discoveries — and eventually treatments — scientists at the Les Turner ALS Center are working to uncover the genetic causes of ALS and defining the mechanisms of degeneration in a variety of neurons.

 Why Choose Northwestern Medicine

-Northwestern Medicine is anchored by Northwestern Memorial Hospital, with the highest-ranked Neurology and Neurosurgery program in Illinois by U.S. News & World Report, 2019–2020.
+Northwestern Medicine is anchored by Northwestern Memorial Hospital, the only Illinois hospital on the national Honor Roll for 12 straight years.
 When options are limited, our experienced team is often able to offer innovative therapies and novel treatments through a wide variety of clinical trials.